plone/archetypes.referencebrowserwidget/README.rst

 Version 1 of the product is a classical popup and works with Plone 3 and 4.
 Version 2 of the product displays the browser as a jQuery overlay.
-Currently it is only tested with Plone 4.
+Currently it is only tested with Plone 4 and Plone 5.